Scratching Visual Transformer's Back with Uniform Attention: Experiments

 \subsection{Semantic Segmentation}

-We validate our method for semantic segmentation on ADE20K dataset \citep{adk20k, adk20k_2}, consisting of 20K training and 5K validation images.
-For a fair comparison, we follow the protocol of XCiT \citep{el-nouby2021xcit} and Swin Transformer~\citep{swin}.
-We adopt UperNet \citep{xiao2018unified} and train for 40K iterations or 160K for longer training.
+We validate our method for semantic segmentation on the ADE20K dataset \cite{adk20k, adk20k_2} consisting of 20K training and 5K validation images.
+For a fair comparison, we follow the protocol of XCiT \cite{el-nouby2021xcit} and Swin Transformer~\cite{swin}.
+We adopt UperNet \cite{xiao2018unified} and train for 40K iterations or 160K for longer training.
 Hyperparameters are the same as XCiT: the batch size of 16, AdamW with betas of (0.9, 0.999), the learning rate of $6\cdot10^{-5}$, weight decay of 0.01, and polynomial learning rate scheduling.
 We set the head dimension as 192, 384, and 512 for ViT-Ti/-S/-B, respectively.
 Table~\ref{table:ade} shows the results with 40K and 160K training settings.

-We observe that ViT-Ti/-S/-B with $\gs$ increase the mIoU by 1.0, 0.4, and 0.8 for 40K iterations and 0.1, 0.6, and 0.6 for 160K iterations, respectively.
+We observe that ViT-Ti/-S/-B with $\gs$ increase mIoU by 1.0, 0.4, and 0.8 for 40K iterations and 0.1, 0.6, and 0.6 for 160K iterations, respectively.
 Similarly, $\gss$ improves mIoU except for 160K iterations in ViT-S. Infusing the context shows improvement in semantic segmentation; the performance improvement of ViT-B is not marginal, especially.
 The result would be related to the prior work \cite{chen2017deeplab, zhao2017pyramid}, which introduces the global context by atrous convolution and pyramid module. $\gs$ not only performs the dense interactions across tokens, which the original self-attention is hard to learn, but also supplies the global context.